SReichelt/slate2/doc/Notation.md

 * Numbers, which can either start with an ASCII numeral or with a dot.
 A number starting with an ASCII numeral can contain ASCII alphanumeric characters or underscores, followed by an optional dot which can be followed by more ASCII alphanumeric characters as well as `+` or `-` if preceded by `e` or `E`.
-A number starting with a dot must be followed by an ASCII numeral and can only follow a non-dot punctuation character, an opening parenthesis, a number (but not immediately, and not if the number ends with a dot), or an unquoted identifier consisting of symbol characters (see below), possibly separated by whitespace.
+A number starting with a dot must have an ASCII numeral as its second character, and can only follow a non-dot punctuation character, an opening parenthesis, a number (but not immediately, and not if the number ends with a dot), or an unquoted identifier consisting of symbol characters (see below), possibly separated by whitespace.
 Afterwards, the same rules apply as for the part of a number following a dot.
-  A number cannot follow a single dot, even when separated by whitespace.
-(It becomes an identifier then.)
+  A number cannot immediately follow a single dot; either the dot is part of the number, or the token after the dot is regarded as an identifier.
 * String literals surrounded by single or double quotes.
 These literals may contain the same escape sequences as Rust, and any character except ASCII control characters (which includes line breaks).
   (The backtick character is reserved for future use.)